10 Low Fat Snacks That You Never Knew

 2. Energy balls (Made of Nutritious Ingredients)

-Energy balls contain ingredients like nuts, oats, dried fruits, and coconut.
-Incorporating these snacks into your eating plan that are packed with fiber and protein can help you adhere to your healthy lifestyle goals.
+Energy balls contain nuts, oats, dried fruits, and coconut.
+Incorporating these snacks packed with fiber and protein into your eating plan can help you adhere to your healthy lifestyle goals.

 To make homemade energy balls, make sure you have all of the following ingredients: